rghein/Udacity-Artificial-Intelligence-Nanodegree/README.md

 The Pac-Man search project was designed at UC-Berkeley.
 The designers have requested that code solutions not be published or shared.

-Teach Pac-Man to search his world to complete the following tasks:

-    find a single obstacle
-    find multiple obstacles
-    find the fastest way to eat all the food in the map

 Read more [here](http://ai.berkeley.edu/search.html)